ctlab/GADMA/docs/source/examples/structure_model_example.rst

 -  CVLN
 -  CVLS

-Folded AFS has size of 30x18.
+Folded AFS has a size of 30x18.
 We have ``.txt`` file with SNP's in SNP's dadi format:

 .. code:: bash